 Florence by Night: a handy guidebook for exploring the city's nightlife

-The capital of Tuscany is undoubtedly a dazzling city, but after sunset its beauty is even greater if possible.
-Do you want to know the best plans after sunset?
+The capital of Tuscany is undoubtedly a dazzling city, but after sunset its beauty is even greater, if that's possible.
+Want to know the best things to do after dark?

 María Cano